p4ali/Notes/js/frameworks.md

 }
 ```
 ### Directives
-These directive sych as `ng-controller`, `ng-model` and so on, care HTML extension directives.
+These directive such as `ng-controller`, `ng-model` and so on, care HTML extension directives.
 You can also write you own.
+Two phases for directive: compile and link.
+First, compile time will find and attach to DOM element.
+Second, link time will
+link scope to the produced template in compile time.
+### Services
+Service are singletons which can be injected to Angular assets.
+### Controllers